benjaminkostiuk/puff/README.md

 * Test-runner: TBD
 * User-management: TBD

 A `json` api version to be consumed and used to generate client libraries can be accessed at http://localhost:XXXX/v2/api-docs.

+Select `Authorize` and login with a test user account to try out any of the endpoints.

 ### H2 Database
 _Puff_'s Spring-boot backend uses a H2 runtime database to simulate a database connection for local development.
 Once the project is running it can be accessed at